Considering Teachery vs Teachable?

 #5 Training

-When it comes to both Teachery and Teachable they offer their own course on how to create, market, and sell your own course.
+Regarding Teachery and Teachable, they offer their course on creating, marketing, and selling your course.
 However, there is one slight difference that you need to know about.

-With Teachable you only get this course if you sign up for their pro plan which runs a $99 a month while Teachery offers this under every plan that they have.
+With Teachable, you only get this course if you sign up for their pro plan, which runs $99 a month, while Teachery offers this under every plan they have.

-When it comes starting a course business I feel training is one of the most important parts of the whole process.
-If you don’t teach people how to create an online course how can ever expect them to create their first course, market it, or even make their first sale.
+When starting a course business, I feel training is one of the most essential parts of the whole process.
+If you don’t teach people how to create an online course, how can you ever expect them to create their first course, market it, or even make their first sale?

-In the end, this means they’ll stick around longer become a customer for life.
+Ultimately, they’ll stick around longer and become a customer for life.

 Teachable 4 Teachery 1